 1) SPEND LESS THAN YOU MAKE

 There are two ways to go about this.
-Make more, spend less or combination of both.
+Make more money, spend less or combination of both.

 Improving your performance at your current job can also lead to a raise.
 Check out this article, again from our friends at Defined Sight.
 They discuss how to prepare and get the most out of your performance review: Preparing for you next Performance Review.